Daniel Carroll

-Daniel Carroll (July 22, 1730 – May 7, 1796) was an American politician and plantation owner from Maryland and one of the Founding Fathers of the United States.
+Daniel Carroll Jr. (July 22, 1730 – May 7, 1796) was one of the Founding Fathers of the United States, a Maryland politician, and a plantation owner.
 He supported the American Revolution, served in the Confederation Congress, was a delegate to the Philadelphia Convention of 1787 which penned the Constitution of the United States, and was a U.S. Representative in the First Congress.
 Carroll was one of five men to sign both the Articles of Confederation and the Constitution.
 He was one of the few Roman Catholics among the Founders.

 Early life

 Carroll was born in Marlborough Town in the Province of Maryland on July 22, 1730.
-He was the son of wealthy planters Daniel Carroll (c.1696 - 1751) and Eleanor Darnall Carroll (1703 - 1796).
+He was the son of wealthy planters Daniel Carroll (c.1696 - 1751) and Eleanor Darnall Carroll (1703-1796).
 His parents' home was Darnall's Chance, a plantation of 27,000 acres which his mother had inherited from her grandfather.
 Carroll was sent abroad for his education.
 Between 1742 and 1748 he studied under the Jesuits at the College of St. Omer in France, established for the education of English Catholics.
 Then, after a tour of Europe, he sailed home and soon married Eleanor Carroll, apparently a first cousin, whose grandparents were Daniel O'Caroll and Dorothy Kennedy from Ireland.

 His younger brother John was the first Roman Catholic bishop in the United States (as Bishop of Baltimore, 1790) and founder of Georgetown University; his cousin Charles Carroll of Carrollton signed the Declaration of Independence.